 When timbermen arrived in the region in the late 1800’s, these new pioneers used Northern White Cedar to make and panel their bunk homes.
 Several of these old White Cedar log homes still stand as a testament to this wood’s longevity.

 This is a prime reason White Cedar is considered by the United States Department of Agriculture as the wood to use where a high degree of durability and resistance to the elements is necessary.
-It’s also why White Cedar half and quarter log siding and has become the preferred choice of log home builders.
+It’s also why Northern White Cedar half and quarter log siding and has become the preferred choice of lumber for log cabins and homes.

 The cell structure of white cedar resembles that of cork.
 This cell structure combined with the natural oil provides protection against internal mold and mildew.
 This is also important in that if properly kiln-dried, white cedar will resist the absorption of moisture from the environment.
 The process of absorbing moisture from rain, air etc. and then the resulting drying effect from wind and sun, is a key component of “checking” and deterioration.

-The insulation factor of Northern White Cedar is among the highest of any wood.
+The insulation factor of Northern White Cedar logs and lumber is among the highest of any wood.
 Rated at over 1.4 R-factor per inch, Northern White Cedar log home siding and paneling products provide additional protection and comfort.